bazini627/nmpFinalProject/README.md

 outbreaks may be occurring and with my project I'd like to make an attempt at showing who may be affected the most by these viruses.
 I have a vague idea of a dashboard which would basically just use a point-in-polygon analysis to display how many positive detections exist within a given SVI for a particular county.
 I'd also like to maybe show trends for WNV/SLE for CA and counties as another component of the dashboard.

+### Thoughts For Maps

+1. Time series map with slider to display WNV & SLE Data.

+2. Individual maps for 2016, 2014, and 2010 showing detections overlayed with CDC layer for vulnerable census tracts.

+3. Point in polygon analysis for these years?

+     - Are we seeing more detections in tracts that were deemed vulnerable than in those that have not?
+     - Did we see an increase in detections in vulnerable tracts for these years?
+     - What's the cutoff for SVI index to determine most vulnerable?
+     - Demographics of these census tracts that are seeing detections

+4. Hexbin map for these years possibly?

 ### Data Sources

 [CDC Social Vulnerability Index (SVI)](https://svi.cdc.gov/data-and-tools-download.html)